bparanj/crystal/electronics/experiments/queue/rc-differentiator.md

 An RC Differentiator circuit generates an output signal that highlights changes in the input signal.
 In this setup, the differentiator circuit produces voltage spikes in response to the edges of the square wave, demonstrating its ability to differentiate a signal.

-This experiment in Tinkercad provides a hands-on demonstration of how RC differentiator circuits respond to changing input signals, emphasizing their use in edge detection and pulse generation.
+This experiment demonstrates how RC differentiator circuits respond to changing input signals, emphasizing their use in edge detection and pulse generation.